tamsub/Presentation/README.md

 # Presentation

-Pleas Fork this repository and push your Presentation slide under your task assige.
+Pleas Fork this repository and push your Presentation slide under your task assiged.

 # Example :